-Are you ready for an emergency without running water with your little one?
+Are you ready for an emergency without running water with your little ones?
 Adults can get by with less water for hygiene purposes, but not so with babies and toddlers.
 Our youngest friends have unique requirements when it comes to emergency sanitation.

 Keep at least one month of disposable diapers on hand at all times.
 Remember how quickly these little guys grow.
 This is easily accomplished by purchasing a month supply of the next size up in diapers.
 Rotate by simply using the smallest sizes.

 Cloth diapers or dishtowels, diaper pins, and plastic pants to serve as a back up in case your disposable diaper supply runs out.
 Remember to stock diaper ointment, petroleum jelly, and baby powder to care for diaper rashes.

 Little people go through a lot of clothing in a single day.
 Whether it is a newborn diaper blow out, or a toddler that just loves to explore his world, the clothes get dirty.